Dan0sz/gdpress/readme.txt

 No, because there are other plugins (like Asset Cleanup or Autoptimize) that are already excellent at that.

-= GDPRess downloaded a stylesheet/script, but I'm still seeing external requests to font files, e.g. WOFF2 =
+= GDPRess downloaded a stylesheet/script, but I'm still seeing requests to font files loaded by the stylesheet? =

-It's possible that the stylesheet/script that was downloaded makes additional calls to external files.
-Perhaps in a future version I'll automate this process, too, but for now you should manually download the files and rewrite the URLs inside the stylesheet/script.
+GDPRess parses the stylesheet for defined src urls.
+But if it somehow missed it, I'd love to hear about that, because that might be a bug.
+Please head over to the support forum and submit a ticket, and include the full URL to the external stylesheet.

 == Screenshots ==